 Maggie Philbin has worked in radio and television for over 30 years on a wide range of science, medical and technology programmes.
-She is President of the Institute of Engineering Designers and co-founder and CEO of TeenTech CIC, an award winning organisation helping young people, their parents and teachers understand more about the real opportunities in Science, Technology and Engineering In 2016 Maggie was named as the Most Influential Woman in UKIT by Computer Weekly Magazine and was also named as 2016 Digital Leader of the Year for her work with TeenTech.
+She is co-founder and CEO of TeenTech, an award-winning charity helping young people, their parents and teachers understand more about the real opportunities in Science, Technology and Engineering.
+In 2016 Maggie was named the Most Influential Woman in UK IT by Computer Weekly Magazine and was also named 2016 Digital Leader of the Year.
+In 2017, she received an OBE for her work with TeenTech.

 She is a popular and entertaining speaker at conferences and award ceremonies, bringing a unique and insightful perspective on technology, diversity and innovation.

-We talk endlessly about innovation but we have to do more to inspire teenagers with fresh, accurate images of the contemporary workplace.
-The vast majority of jobs, even in the near future will be applications of science, technology, engineering and Maths. but at the moment, a generation sit in chains, shackled to the false hope of instant success and a magical belief that X Factor, the lottery or marrying a footballer will transform their lives
+We talk endlessly about innovation, but we have to do more to inspire teenagers with fresh, accurate images of the contemporary workplace.
+The vast majority of jobs, even in the near future, will be applications of science, technology, engineering and Maths, but at the moment, a generation sits in chains, shackled to the false hope of instant success and a magical belief that X Factor, the lottery or marrying a footballer will transform their lives

 We need to improve diversity – it’s not just a question of looking at the number of women on the board of a company but at the social and ethnic diversity of the whole organisation at every level.
-It’s not only morally right but it makes very sound economic sense.
+It is not only morally right, but it makes very sound economic sense.
 Companies waste a lot of talent by neglecting diversity.

-Getting the right support and training is key, whether you’re 16 or 60.
-It makes an enormous difference not only to the personal development and confidence of individuals but to the success and reputation of companies and institutions.”
+Getting the right support and training is key, whether you are 16 or 60.
+It makes an enormous difference not only to the personal development and confidence of individuals but to the success and reputation of companies and institutions.